fwhigh/fwhigh.github.io/_posts/2021-05-24-ml-model-selection-with-metaflow.md

 Results are printed to the screen, but they are also summarized in a local file `results/<run-id>/summary.txt` along with some plots.
+There are full scale model selection configurations available in there as well.

-This is the flow you are running.
+Following figure shows the flow you are running.
 The mock data is generated in the start step.
 The next step splits across all hyperparameter grid points for all contenders -- 10 total for 2 models in the case of this example.